IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    An architecture example of a system that provides real-time and consistent enforcement of access control policies is shown in {{arch}}.
-This architecture illustrates a user-centric flow.
-Similar flow applies to policy management based on other endpoint group types, such as device or application groups, though the authentication mechanisms and group identifier provisioning may differ.
-   The architecture includes the following functional entities and interfaces:
+This architecture illustrates a user-centric flow, which includes the following functional entities and interfaces:

    *  A service orchestrator which coordinates the overall service, including security policies.
 The service may be connectivity or